Pierre-Sassoulas/code-golf-bagnon-sort/question.stack.md

 - In WOW, there are up to 5 bags with each a number of slots.
 From 20 slots (just the starting bag) to 164 slots (20 + 4 _ 36 slot bags).
-There is also a 98 slots bag (the reagent bank), and the bank itself which has between 28 (starting bank space) and a maximum of 280 slots (28 + 7 _ 36 slots bags).
+There is also a 98 slots bag (the reagent bank), and the bank itself which has between 28 (starting bank space), and a maximum of 280 slots (28 + 7 _ 36 slots bags).
 - Bags and items have types: There are special bags that can only contain one type of object.
 For example, quivers can only contain arrows, but arrows can be stored